You cannot copy content of this website, your IP is being recorded

 Many patients with swallowing disorders experience chronic coughing.
 Coughing is a generalized reaction to stimuli, typically coming from the pharynx or larynx.

-With swallowing disorders, coughing is often the result of the premature leaking of food or liquids into the pharynx.
+With swallowing disorders, coughing is often the result of premature leaking of food or liquids into the pharynx.
 Incomplete clearance of food from the food pipe or food coming back up the food pipe can cause spontaneous coughing.

-The sensation that food is stuck
+A sensation that food is stuck

 If you have a swallowing disorder, you might feel as if food is stuck in your throat or have a sensation that there’s a lump in your throat.
 Some patients even describe the sensation as choking.